ForumOrganisation/forumorg-archived/README.md

 * **Mehdi BAHA** - [mehdibaha](https://github.com/mehdibaha)
 * **Juliette BRICOUT** - [jbricout](https://github.com/jbricout)

+## Contributions

+Contributions are very welcome!
+If you found a bug or some improvements, feel free to raise an issue and send a PR!
+Please see the CONTRIBUTING file for more information on how to contribute.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details